HarlansFagundes/HarlansFagundes/README.md

 *"What I've decided to protect, I'll protect with all my strength!"* - Monkey D. Luffy

 We're in this together!
-(I hope you managed to spell my name correctly!) 👊🏼
+(I hope you spelled my name correctly!) 👊🏼